swanframe/crm/README.md

 - **Localized Number Formatting**: Supports Indonesian/European number and currency formats (e.g., 1.000,00 instead of 1,000.00).
 - **Secure Password Hashing**: Uses Werkzeug for password security.
 - **Enhanced WhatsApp Notification Integration**: When adding or editing a reservation, the WhatsApp message includes not only the current reservation details but also a list of upcoming reservations (up to 30) for the same store until the end of the month.
 If the store's WhatsApp number is not set, the message cannot be sent.
 The API token (for services like Fonnte) is securely stored in the database and can only be edited by Admin users via a dedicated settings page.
 This feature is optional and non-essential; the application functions fully without it.
+- **Public Reservation**: Customers can make reservations directly via embeddable forms on store websites (no login required).
+Includes public detail page for viewing reservation status by code and phone number.
+Supports optional WhatsApp notifications to store.

 ## Project Structure